alextuppen/astro-blog/src/content/blog/react-directory-structure.md

 #### ComponentName.test.tsx

-The test file contains the unit tests for the component, some people prefer to group their test files together away from the code being tested, but that breaks the rule that a component is an object that is isolated and independent; everything about the component should be grouped together in one place.
+The test file contains the unit tests for the component, some people prefer to group their test files together away from the code being tested, but that breaks the principle that a component is isolated and independent; everything about the component should be grouped together in one place.

 ## Parents and children

-Sometimes you need to break the rule that a component must be independent.
-When creating a complex component, especially one with a repeating element, it is often good practice to create a tightly coupled child component.
+While the principle of independence is a good guide the real world is not always so neat and tidy, sometimes a component is so unweildy that creating a tightly coupled child component is the cleanest solution.
+This pattern is often useful for components that can have multiple different states or repeating elements like tables or a settings page.
 As our previously described directory structure pattern is intended to describe what everything in the directory does at a glance we need a way to show the tightly coupled relationship between a parent and a child component.
 Fortunately the existing pattern is recursive.

 ```
 Components